davidmarsland/react-spike/README.md

 * React Foundation Course uses Node CommonJS module
 * Why?
 Can use same syntax with server-side Node and Client side

-<a target="_ref" href="voidcanvas.com/import-vs-require/">voidcanvas.com/import-vs-require/</a>
+* <a target="_ref" href="voidcanvas.com/import-vs-require/">voidcanvas.com/import-vs-require/</a>
-<a target="_ref" href="https://livebook.manning.com/#!/book/react-quickly/appendix-e/136">React Quickly Appendix E: ES6 Modules</a>
+* <a target="_ref" href="https://livebook.manning.com/#!/book/react-quickly/appendix-e/136">React Quickly Appendix E: ES6 Modules</a>
-> "Personally, I find ES6 modules confusing.
-Yes, they’re more eloquent, but Node.js modules won’t change > anytime soon.
-It’s better to have only one style for browser and server JavaScript, so I’ll stick with > CommonJS/Node.js style for now.
-In addition, support for ES6 modules in browsers isn’t available as of > this writing, so you’ll need something like jspm (<a target="_ref" href="http://jspm.io">http://jspm.io</a>) to use ES6 modules.
+> Azat wrote: "Personally, I find ES6 modules confusing.
+Yes, they’re more eloquent, but Node.js modules won’t change anytime soon.
+It’s better to have only one style for browser and server JavaScript, so I’ll stick with CommonJS/Node.js style for now.
+In addition, support for ES6 modules in browsers isn’t available as of this writing, so you’ll need something like jspm (<a target="_ref" href="http://jspm.io">http://jspm.io</a>) to use ES6 modules.

 > For more information and examples, see <a target="_ref" href="http://exploringjs.com/es6/ch_modules.html">http://exploringjs.com/es6/ch_modules.html</a>.
 And no matter what,
 > write modular JavaScript!"